Books, hot beverage, red blanket and slippers in front of fireplace.

 • Keep furnace vents leading outside near ground level clear of snow or ice.

-• Consider dressing in layers.
+• Consider dressing in warm layers and use extra blankets.

-Space heaters are a great way to add additional warmth to larger rooms such as a living room or family room.
+Space heaters are another great way to add additional warmth to larger rooms such as a living room or family room.
 Follow the manufacturer's instructions and warning labels when utilizing.
 You should only use space heaters as a supplemental heat source.
 Never use a space heater to cook, dry clothes, warm bedding or thaw pipes resulting from the extreme cold.

-Help prevent problems while away from home
+Help preventing furnace problems while away from home

-If you're going out of town or are a "snowbird" during the winter months, leave your heater running, but at a lower temperature than you'd normally keep the thermostat.
-You can set the thermostat between 65 and 70 degrees Fahrenheit.
-This ensures your house stays warm enough that you don't have to worry about frozen pipes.
 Also, have a neighbor check your home daily, until you return.
 During extremely cold weather, your furnace can become strained and malfunction.
 Your neighbor can watch for signs of furnace distress and warn you of the rising issue.

 The information in this article was obtained from various sources not associated with State Farm® (including State Farm Mutual Automobile Insurance Company and its subsidiaries and affiliates).
 While we believe it to be reliable and accurate, we do not warrant the accuracy or reliability of the information.
 State Farm is not responsible for, and does not endorse or approve, either implicitly or explicitly, the content of any third party sites that might be hyperlinked from this page.
 The information is not intended to replace manuals, instructions or information provided by a manufacturer or the advice of a qualified professional, or to affect coverage under any applicable insurance policy.
 These suggestions are not a complete list of every loss control measure.
 State Farm makes no guarantees of results from use of this information.